Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/Chapter 5 – Management Strategies.md

 ## 5.3 Regulatory Strategies

-The empirical and analytical results obtained in this study also have significant implications for regulatory supervision and macroprudential policy.
-As banking regulation increasingly emphasizes the alignment between market-based indicators and capital adequacy requirements, the GARCH–KMV framework offers a quantitative bridge between internal risk modeling and external regulatory expectations.
-This section discusses how the model can be applied within the context of Basel III and related supervisory practices.
+The empirical and analytical findings of this study carry important implications for regulatory supervision and macroprudential policy formulation.
+As contemporary banking regulation increasingly emphasizes the integration of market-based risk indicators with capital adequacy frameworks, the KMV–GARCH model provides a quantitative mechanism for aligning internal risk assessment practices with external regulatory expectations.
+This section examines the applicability of the proposed framework within the Basel III regulatory architecture and broader supervisory contexts.

 ### 5.3.1 Market-Based Complement to Basel III Capital Framework